trainingOptions

 (default) | "left"

-Direction of padding or truncation, specified as one of the following:
+Direction of padding or truncation, specified as one of these options:

 "right"

 — Pad or truncate sequences on the right.
-The sequences start at the same time step and the software truncates or adds padding to the end of the sequences."left"
+The sequences start at the same time step and the software truncates or adds padding to the end of each sequence."left"

 — Pad or truncate sequences on the left.
-The software truncates or adds padding to the start of the sequences so that the sequences end at the same time step.
+The software truncates or adds padding to the start of each sequence so that the sequences end at the same time step.

 Because recurrent layers process sequence data one time step at a time, when the recurrent